Manuteaa/dbd_autoSkillCheck/README.md

 **This project is intended for research and educational purposes in the field of deep learning and how computer vision AI can help in video games.**

 Using it may violate game rules and trigger anti-cheat detection.
 The author is not responsible for any consequences resulting from its use, this includes bans or any other unspecified violations.
 Use at your own risk.
+Join the discord server for more info.

 # DBD Auto Skill Check